Knight-Swift Transportation Holdings Inc. [KNX] – Is KNX worth Holding?

 Knight-Swift Transportation Holdings Inc. [NYSE:KNX]: Analyst Rating and Earnings

-Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
-For Knight-Swift Transportation Holdings Inc. [KNX], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 12/30/2019.
-On average, stock market experts give KNX an Overweight rating.
-The average 12-month price forecast for this stock is $34.25, with the high estimate being $48.00, the low estimate being $35.00 and the median estimate amounting to $40.00.
-This is compared to its latest closing price of $34.73.
+Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
+For Knight-Swift Transportation Holdings Inc. [KNX], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
+This is compared to its latest closing price of $36.07.

 Fundamental Analysis of Knight-Swift Transportation Holdings Inc. [KNX]